Brooke Bryant: Professional

+Minnesota Whitecaps (2023)

 On May 11, 2023, Bryant signed with the Minnesota Whitecaps of the Premier Hockey Federation (PHF).
 The PHF ceased operations on June 29, 2023, as a result she never played a game for the Whitecaps.

+Minnesota Frost (2023–2025)

 On November 29, 2023, Bryant signed a one-year contract with PWHL Minnesota.
 During the 2023–24 season, she recorded one goal in 22 regular season games.
 She was the first player born and raised in California to play in the PWHL.
-She helped Minnesota win the inaugural Walter Cup.
-In 2025, she won the Walter Cup again with the Frost.

-Prior to the 2025-26 PWHL season, Bryant had a camp tryout with the Seattle Torrent.